 It was clean honest living and a lot of the things we did aren’t even allowed any more.
 I don’t ever remember hearing about mass shootings.
 Hmm.

-Even though winter doesn’t officially start until December 21, old man winter showed up here in southwest Missouri with a vengeance.
+Even though winter doesn’t officially start until December 21, old man winter showed up here in southeast Missouri with a vengeance.

 As I sit here writing in my journal I can here the wind gusting outside my tiny cabin.
 It is blowing relentlessly across Mother Earth.
 It hasn’t let up all day.
 I pray that the homeless have secured a warm place to sleep for the night.

 My mind wanders back to my grandparents who lived in a drafty old farmhouse with nothing but an old potbelly wood stove to provide them warmth.
 At one time the cracks in the floor were so bad that you could see the chickens gathered underneath the house to absorb the warmth of the stove as the heat escaped through the cracks.
 My grandparents survived many winters in that old farm house.